Somatic THERAPy Sessions

 Frequently asked questions

-No. I am not a licensed psychotherapist, nor a trained medical professional.
+• No. I am not a licensed psychotherapist, nor a trained medical professional.
 I am a Somatic Experiencing ™ Practitioner (SEP), and a Certified Yoga Therapist.
 Psychotherapists treat mental health conditions and make diagnoses, I do not.
 Instead, I utilize naturalistic, body-based protocols to explore and unravel where in your body you may be blocked or stuck, and nurture the places of creativity, peace, and inner-strength.
 Many people find this work to be transformative, as it provides experiential practices, rather than simply telling your story over and over again.
 That being said, this work is NOT a replacement for medical care or psychotherapy.
 If you are working with a psychotherapist or medical-care provider, we can discuss collaboration to assure congruence of care.

-"Somatic Experiencing (SE™) aims to resolve symptoms of stress, shock, and trauma that accumulate in our bodies and nervous systems.
+• "Somatic Experiencing (SE™) aims to resolve symptoms of stress, shock, and trauma that accumulate in our bodies and nervous systems.
 Trauma, from an SE lens, is focused on how it shows up in the nervous system and how that dysregulation impacts life.
-When we are stuck in patterns of fight, flight, or freeze, SE helps us release, recover, and become more resilient.
+When we are stuck in patterns of fight, flight, freeze, [or appease], SE helps us release, recover, and become more resilient.
 It is a body-oriented therapeutic model...based on a multidisciplinary intersection of physiology, psychology, ethology, biology, neuroscience, indigenous healing practices, and medical biophysics and has been clinically applied for more than four decades.
 It is the life’s work of Dr. Peter A. Levine." (from Somatic Experiencing International; read more at www.traumahealing.org/se-101)

-4 Warning Signs your body may be holding onto unresolved trauma*
+5 Warning Signs your body may be holding onto unresolved trauma*

 * Adapted from Peter Levine’s Healing Trauma